 (4) Irretrievable Keys

-(B) Transfer Consequences.
-Transferring University keys between individuals is prohibited.
-Loaning keys for access to University facilities is prohibited.
-Individuals who loan their keys will be held responsible should they be improperly used or lost.
+Transferring or loaning of University keys between individuals is prohibited.
+Individuals who transfer/ loan their keys will be held responsible should they be improperly used or lost.